 Dynamic DNS is the same concept but applies to a dynamic WAN IP — one that changes periodically.
 The majority of home broadband plans don’t include a static WAN IP — it’s expensive to have a fixed WAN IP address that remains the same at all times.

 You can easily find out your WAN IP right now.
 In a week, though, check again and chances are you’ll get a new address.
-In other words, even if you write down your current WAN IP address, it’s not a sure thing you can use it to dial home — when you do, that address might have moved to somebody else’s.
+In other words, even if you write down your current WAN IP address — it’s hard to remember a long string of numbers — you probably can’t use it to dial home.
+When you do, that address might have moved to somebody else’s home network.

 That’s where DDNS comes into play: It associates your current WAN IP address — no matter what it is at any given time — with a consistent domain name of your choice.
 As a result, you can always use that domain name to access your home network from anywhere in the world.

 For DDNS to work, you need two things: a DDNS service, and a DDNS device within your network.
 The former gives you a domain name, and the latter does the job of binding that domain name with your WAN IP.